mag454/BreadCrumbs/README.md

 Also in this repository is a news article published by my school about our project.
 It includes a link to a youtube video that we submitted as our presentation for the app challenge.

 Some of the code can be found here (https://github.com/SJP-CSD/breadcrumbs).
-However this is not the final project as switched to dropbox at some point because it made it easier for us to do work at home.
-All of the code is also still in Swift 2.
+However, all of the code is still in Swift 2.